OpenBB-finance/OpenBB/website/content/platform/data_models/RssLitigation.md

 ---
+title: RssLitigation
-title: The RSS feed provides links to litigation releases concerning civil lawsuits brought
-    by the Commission in federal court
+description: The RSS feed provides links to litigation releases concerning civil lawsuits brought by the Commission in federal court
-description: OpenBB Platform Data Model
 ---

 <!-- markdownlint-disable MD012 MD031 MD033 -->